How much do you charge?

 Do you use a teleprompter?

-We sure do.
-Our clients love them because it removes the pressure of having to memorize lines or talk on the fly.
-We have found it takes subjects about thirty minutes to an hour to really get the hang of using it.
+Yes.
+Clients love them because it removes the pressure of having to memorize lines or talk on the fly.
+It takes subjects around thirty minutes to an hour to really get the hang of using it.
 They usually practice while we set up lights and sound equipment.

 Do you outsource any of your labor?

 Most of the heavy-lifting is done by Adam Orton and his creative partners and work relationships.
 For 90% of the project, you’ll be in direct contact with Orton throughout the process.
 10% of the time may be spent on hiring outside vendors such as voiceover artists.
-For all intents and purposes, your video will be edited, colored, and mixed here in Cedar Rapids, Iowa.
+For all intents and purposes, your video will be edited, colored, and mixed in Vancouver.

 Do you provide drone services?

 We sure do.
-DreamCity Cinema is part 107 certified!
+DreamCity Cinema is part 107 certified for any commercial flying within the United States.

 What is a Part 107 drone certification?